 Leaving Texola and Masal I figured I’d drop into what’s left of Jericho, just over the state line in Texas.
 Sticking to the old Route 66 is a bit like cross-country train travel.
 For those of us who have had this experience, you will recall the rhythmic clickety-clack sound, mile after mile, of the train wheels made on the tracks.
 That same sound is produced as you drive along parts of the original concrete sections of R66.
 Very rhythmic and nostalgic.

 |At times the paved/concrete has reverted back to au natural|

-Unfortunately the rhythm and nostalgia of Route 66 was broken when I got to Jericho.
-What was before me was a huge disappointment.
+Unfortunately, the rhythm and nostalgia of Route 66 was broken when I got to Jericho.
+What lay before me was a huge disappointment.

 When I was here last year what remained of Jericho wasn’t much but very photographic and mysterious sitting all alone on the empty vastness of the Texas landscape.

 |Progress isn't always a photographers friend|

 It’s all changed and though no doubt to the betterment of Texas, not so from a photographers vantage point.
 Within in the past year, dozens of huge wind towers have been erected, all around Jericho, with much more in the process of going up.
 Jericho no longer has the feeling of a ghost town sitting in nowhere but now just another collection of old deserted building surrounded by modern-day structures.
 Another casualty of modernization on the march.